Rumble Inc. (NASDAQ:RUM) Director Robert Arsov Sells 27,500 Shares

 Institutional Investors Weigh In On Rumble

-Several institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
-Global Retirement Partners LLC lifted its holdings in shares of Rumble by 1,100.0% during the 1st quarter.
-Global Retirement Partners LLC now owns 6,000 shares of the company’s stock valued at $48,000 after buying an additional 5,500 shares during the period.
-Newbridge Financial Services Group Inc. boosted its position in Rumble by 1,270.0% in the first quarter.
-Newbridge Financial Services Group Inc. now owns 6,850 shares of the company’s stock worth $55,000 after purchasing an additional 6,350 shares during the last quarter.
-Principal Securities Inc. bought a new stake in shares of Rumble during the 4th quarter valued at about $32,000.
-Signaturefd LLC bought a new stake in shares of Rumble during the 4th quarter valued at about $32,000.
-Finally, LexAurum Advisors LLC purchased a new stake in shares of Rumble during the 1st quarter valued at about $81,000.
-Hedge funds and other institutional investors own 26.15% of the company’s stock.
+A number of institutional investors and hedge funds have recently made changes to their positions in RUM.
+Signaturefd LLC bought a new stake in shares of Rumble during the 4th quarter worth approximately $32,000.
+Principal Securities Inc. bought a new stake in shares of Rumble during the 4th quarter worth approximately $32,000.
+Global Retirement Partners LLC raised its stake in shares of Rumble by 1,100.0% during the 1st quarter.
+Global Retirement Partners LLC now owns 6,000 shares of the company’s stock worth $48,000 after purchasing an additional 5,500 shares in the last quarter.
+Newbridge Financial Services Group Inc. raised its stake in Rumble by 1,270.0% in the 1st quarter.
+Newbridge Financial Services Group Inc. now owns 6,850 shares of the company’s stock valued at $55,000 after acquiring an additional 6,350 shares during the period.
+Finally, Daiwa Securities Group Inc. bought a new stake in Rumble in the 4th quarter valued at $80,000.
+Institutional investors own 26.15% of the company’s stock.

 Analysts Set New Price Targets